 Major roadwork projects are taking place in Kathmandu, limiting access to roads and causing a deterioration in the quality of over utilised roads, including major arterial roads, throughout the city.
 Explore alternate routes and anticipate delays.
 The city's air pollution problem has worsened due to dust from these works (see Health).
 Roadworks are expected to continue throughout 2018.

 The Mugling-Narayanghat highway, a section of the road between Kathmandu and Chitwan National Park, is undergoing extensive roadworks.
-The road is closed overnight and travel during the day is affected by heavy traffic and poor road conditions.
+The road is routinely closed for several hours at a time and travel is otherwise affected by heavy traffic and poor road conditions.
 Allow additional travel time or consider alternatives.

 Nepal is in a highly active earthquake region and earthquakes and tremors are common.
 See our earthquakes page for advice on travelling to and living in an earthquake-prone region.

 On 25 April 2015, a magnitude 7.8 earthquake struck Nepal, causing a large number of fatalities.
 Extensive damage was sustained to buildings, including in the capital, Kathmandu.
 Avalanches and landslides occurred in the Solukhumbu (Everest) and Langtang regions.
 A number of aftershocks over magnitude 5 followed, including another earthquake of magnitude 7.3 on 12 May 2015.

 The monsoon season (June - September) poses a significantly increased landslide risk, including around major roads and in all trekking areas.
 Landslides and floods resulting in fatalities occur regularly in Nepal.
 Road travel anywhere during the monsoon season can be hazardous, particularly in rural areas.
 Avalanches can also occur at any time of year.